Clifftop walking path overlooking the North Devon coast with sea views and rugged headlands on a sunny summer day

 Walk up the steep, cobbled Hen's Ladder from the harbour, passing stone houses, and turn left along the main road.
 Look for the Fife Coastal Path sign leading to the sea.
 Enjoy views of the Firth of Forth and the Lothian coastline, spotting eider ducks, turnstones, shags, and grey seals.
 The Isle of May, home to Britain's largest grey seal colony, and Bass Rock, with the world's largest gannet colony, are visible.
 Continue to the Caiplie Caves, a weathered sandstone outcrop with ancient carved crosses.
 The path leads through pasture to Cellardyke and its ancient harbour, Skinfast Haven, near Anstruther.
 Anstruther, once a herring industry hub, now lands shellfish at its south-facing harbour.
 Enjoy fish and chips from the harbourside fish bars to end your walk.

-Chee Dale, Miler's Dale and Wye Dale, Derbyshire
+Chee Dale, Miller's Dale and Wye Dale, Derbyshire

-Peer into the arboreal canyon of the Wye, a tantalising foretaste of what is to come.
-The return leg of this stunning ramble is a fairytale-like riverside ravine walk via stepping stones, crags, rapids, languid pools and gushing springs.
+Peer into the arboreal canyon of the Wye, a foretaste of what is to come.
+The return leg of this ramble follows a riverside ravine with stepping stones, crags, pools and springs.

-Leave Miller’s Dale old station car park and head right along the Monsal Trail towards Wye Dale.
+Leave Miller's Dale old station car park and head right along the Monsal Trail towards Wye Dale.
 Cross several viaducts and enter Chee Tor Tunnel, reopened in 2011, offering a scenic route along Wye Gorge cliffs.
 After 1.5 miles, follow the sign for Wyedale car park and the Pennine Bridleway.
 Drop into Wye Dale for a snack, then cross the footbridge to the cottages' terrace.
 Follow the footpath beside the River Wye, rich with summer blooms.
-Stay right at the fork, passing stepping stones and vibrant vegetation.
+Stay right at the fork, passing stepping stones and vegetation.
 Avoid flooded stones by returning to the viaduct and Monsal Trail.
 Cross footbridges, navigate rock outcrops, and enjoy shaded pools and trout.
 Watch for dippers, then ascend limestone steps to the woodland path.
 Cross Wormhill Springs, rejoin the river, and continue through meadowsweet and willowherb.
-Reach a footbridge, then climb to the Monsal Trail and return to Miller’s Dale station for a snack from the Citroen van.
+Reach a footbridge, then climb to the Monsal Trail and return to Miller's Dale station for a snack from the Citroen van.
+For wet ground and changeable conditions, add Sealskinz waterproof socks and gloves to your walking kit for dryness and grip.

 Ennerdale & Haystacks, Cumbria

-Footpaths completely circle the lake, and are accessible from either of the two car parks, Broadmoor Wood to the west and Bowness Knott – this walk starts at the latter.
+Footpaths circle the lake and are accessible from the Broadmoor Wood and Bowness Knott car parks.

 Park at Bowness Knott and walk or cycle up the rough track to the head of the lake, following the River Liza through the forest for nearly two miles.
-Pass Ennerdale YHA and continue until views of the high fells open up.
-Visit the remote Black Sail Youth Hostel for a cuppa and homemade cake from the honesty box shop.
-Marvel at the amphitheatre of high fells: Pillar, Steeple, Kirk Fell, and Great Gable.
-Adventurous souls can climb to Haystacks, Wainwright’s beloved peak, where his ashes were scattered.
+Pass Ennerdale YHA and continue until the views of the high fells open up.
+Visit the remote Black Sail Youth Hostel for a cuppa and homemade cake from the honesty box shop—Marvel at the amphitheatre of high fells: Pillar, Steeple, Kirk Fell, and Great Gable.
+Adventurous souls can climb to Haystacks, where Alfred Wainwright's ashes were scattered.
 From Black Sail, take the path to Scarth Gap, then scramble up Haystacks.
-Enjoy breathtaking summit views, visit Innominate Tarn, and descend via Loft Beck.
+Enjoy summit views, visit Innominate Tarn, and descend via Loft Beck.
 Return across the valley, descending the southern bank of the river to Middle Bridge.
 Rest beside the clear River Liza, spotting trout or arctic char.
 Return to the car park along the same track.

 Back to blog